danielliao11/commons-util/README.md

 #java_util
-Some handy utilities for Java.
+Some useful utilities for Java.

 ###Including:
 - ArrayUtil: Some useful utilities for Java's arrary[], and some of them likes Python's list.